alan-turing-institute/ARC-LoCoMoSeT/README.md

 Metrics configs should additionally contain:

+- `metrics_samples`: How many samples to compute the metrics with.
+This will be a subset of the training dataset so should be less than or equal to the
+  `n_samples` value.
+Or `null` to compute them with the whole train split (i.e. with `n_samples` images).
 - `local_save`: Set to `true` to locally save a copy of the results
 - `metrics`: A list of metrics implemented in src/locomost/metrics to be used
 - `metric_kwargs`: A list of the pattern `metric_name: kwarg_1: value` of kwargs to be passed to each metric if desired.
 Note that every metric used does not need to exist in this